Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Results and Analysis

-The first advantage shown in Figure~\ref{fig:nap_ham_size} is that, by comparing our CIM-QSCI with SqDRIFT for the same model parameters of $n_a$ = 10, we see that SqDRIFT required 5 times as many circuits as CIM-QSCI to achieve a similar accuracy.
+The first advantage shown in Figure~\ref{fig:nap_ham_size} is that, by comparing our CIM-QSCI with SqDRIFT for the same model parameters of $n_a$ = 10, we see that SqDRIFT required 5 times as many circuits as CIM-QSCI to achieve a similar accuracy despite CIM-QSCI and SqDRIFT having a similar gate count.
 The additional circuits required in SqDRIFT may arise from the algorithm including configurations that lack A$_g$ symmetry when selecting the terms used in the modified qDRIFT.
 As a result, some of the terms used will refer to configurations that do not contribute to the ground state.
 This leads to redundancies in the quantum circuits, and therefore, more circuits are required to explore enough of the A$_g$ Hilbert space.
 In the CIM-QSCI algorithm, only A$_g$ CSFs have been used and, as a result, the terms selected in the modified qDRIFT step always relate to configurations that most likely contribute to the ground state.

 The second lower-quantum-resource advantage of our CIM-QSCI lies in the number of qubits required by the algorithm, which is lower than that of the other approaches presented here for all molecules.
-Third, by comparing the CIM-QSCI with the $n_a$8$r$4 model and LUCJ-SQD with 1 repetition, two models that achieve similar accuracy (Figure~\ref{fig:nap_ham_size}), the CIM-QSCI yields gate counts significantly lower than LUCJ-SQD.
+Third, by comparing the CIM-QSCI with the $n_a$8$r$4 model and LUCJ-SQD with one repetition, two models that achieve similar accuracy (Figure~\ref{fig:nap_ham_size}), the CIM-QSCI yields gate counts significantly lower than LUCJ-SQD.
 However, this comes at the cost of running four circuits in CIM-QSCI, compared to a single circuit in LUCJ-SQD.
 This trade-off favours the CIM-QSCI in the NISQ era, given the limited availability of qubit-count resources.

 Fourth, by comparing the circuit costs for SqDRIFT \footnote{The gate counts are for SqDRIFT model $n_a$10$r$500 are assumed to be similar to the model $n_a$10$r$1000 reported in \cite{piccinelli_quantum_2025} as the only difference in these models is the number of repetitions.} and CIM-QSCI, it can be seen that the 2-qubit gate count and depth are approximately the same, but that the qubit requirements are lower for CIM-QS(H)CI.
 This underscores the fact that our CIM-QS(H)CI methods achieve similar or better accuracy with fewer quantum resources.